MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 The steps in this article are based on the following best practices for Microsoft Configuration Manager environments:

+- **Use [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview)**: We will deploy Microsoft 365 Apps configured for using the Monthly Enterprise Channel.
+For Configuration Manager environments this strikes a balance of getting the latest features and quality improvements quickly and having a predictable update schedule.

 - **Build a Microsoft 365 Apps [applications](/mem/configmgr/apps/understand/introduction-to-application-management) using the built-in wizard**: We will use the built-in wizard to create the application and allow Configuration Manager to build the application sources for us.

 - **Leverage dynamic [collections](/mem/configmgr/core/clients/manage/collections/introduction-to-collections)**: We will leverage a combination of static and  dynamically updated collections to leverage the automation capabilities of Configuration Manager and improve targeting of e.g. updates.